szhan872/Exercise-Notes/recommendation system datacamp/readme.md

 The Python skills I've honed here can now be applied to create recommendation systems across any domain.
 Exciting times ahead!

-## Repository Overview

-- `data/`: This is where I stored the datasets I worked with.
-- `notebooks/`: Jupyter notebooks that chronicle my step-by-step progress.
-- `scripts/`: Python scripts I wrote for the different parts of the recommendation system.
-- `README.md`: Well, you're reading it!

-## How to Navigate My Work

-1. Feel free to clone or download this repository.
-2. Begin by exploring the `notebooks/` directory.
-I've started with basic concepts and gradually moved to complex implementations.
-3. The `scripts/` directory will give you an insight into the Python code I've written.

 ## Shoutout